 - I have considered whether vision correction surgery is a good option for my vision and lifestyle.

-- I have selected a qualified surgeon who is a board-certified ophthalmologist who has performed more than 1,000 procedures.
+- I have selected a qualified doctor who is a board-certified ophthalmologist who has performed more than 1,000 procedures.

 - Providing me with patient references.

 - Giving me informational materials to read and understand.

 - My choice of a LASIK eye surgeon is determined by my confidence in his skills and qualifications, not by the price of my procedure.

 I know I am a good candidate for LASIK because I have:

 - Shared my complete health history with my surgeon/practice, including a list of my medications and any medical conditions.